bigdumbbaby/hayk-talking-code/questions.md

 ## What is validation, where can it occur, and what purpose does it serve?
 (Colton O'Connor)

+Validation is in place so to ensure the correct data is recieved inorder to operate within the database.
+This can be done on the frontend (through form validation) or backend (through strong params).
+An example of validation would be that, in order to make a post action to the database, the client must provide an email with a "@flatiron.com" URL, or else the POST request won't execute.

 ## What is an event?
 (Luke Thinnes)

 ## What is event bubbling?
 (Ryan Choe)